hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/checkpoint-sync.md

 :::caution Public Preview

 **This feature is currently in public preview** and may change significantly as we receive feedback from users like you.
-Join our [Discord server](https://t.me/bosagora_eng) to share your feedback.
+Join our [Bosagora Telegram](https://t.me/bosagora_eng) to share your feedback.

 :::

-**Checkpoint sync** is a feature that significantly speeds up the initial sync between your Agora node and the Beacon Chain.
+**Checkpoint sync** is a feature that significantly speeds up the initial sync between your Agora node and the Agora Chain.
 With checkpoint sync configured, your Agora node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
 This can make installations, validator migrations, recoveries, and testnet deployments *way* faster.

 To sync from a checkpoint, your Agora-cl Agora node needs three pieces of information: the latest finalized `BeaconState`, the `SignedBeaconBlock`, and (if you're on a testnet) the genesis state for the network you're using.
 Together, the `BeaconState` and `SignedBeaconBlock` represent a single **checkpoint state**.